Cheikh Anta Diop: Positive reception

 African-American historian John Henrik Clarke called Diop "one of the greatest historians to emerge in the African world in the twentieth century", noting that his theoretical approach derived from various disciplines, including the "hard sciences".
 Clarke further added that his work, The African Origin of Civilization: Myth or Reality, challenged contemporary attitudes "about the place of African people in scholarly circles around the world" and relied upon "historical, archaeological and anthropological evidence to support his thesis".
-He later summarised that Diop contributed to a new "concept of African history" among African and African-American historians.
+Clarke later summarised that Diop contributed to a new "concept of African history" among African and African-American historians.

-S.O.Y.
-Keita (né J.D.
-Walker), a biological anthropologist, contended that "his views, or some of them, have been seriously misrepresented" and he argued that there was linguistic, anthropological and archaeological evidence which supported the views of Diop.
-The author also stated "Diop, though he did not express it clearly, thought in terms of biogeography and biohistory for his definitions.
+Biological anthropologist S. O. Y. Keita (né J. D. Walker) contended that "his views, or some of them, have been seriously misrepresented" and argued that there was linguistic, anthropological and archaeological evidence that supported Diop's views, as well as stating: "Diop, though he did not express it clearly, thought in terms of biogeography and biohistory for his definitions.
 He also defined populations in an ethnic or ethnogeographical fashion.
-Nile Valley populations absorbed "foreign genes", but this did not change their Africanity".
+Nile Valley populations absorbed 'foreign genes', but this did not change their Africanity".

-Stuart Tyson Smith, Egyptologist and professor of anthropology at University of California, Santa Barbara regarded his work, The African Origin of Civilization, published in 1974 as "A highly influential work that rightly points out the African origins of Egyptian civilization, but reinforces the methodological and theoretical foundations of colonialist theories of history, embracing racialist thinking and simply reversing the flow of diffusionist models".
+Stuart Tyson Smith, Egyptologist and professor of anthropology at University of California, Santa Barbara, regarded Diop's The African Origin of Civilization, published in 1974, as "A highly influential work that rightly points out the African origins of Egyptian civilization, but reinforces the methodological and theoretical foundations of colonialist theories of history, embracing racialist thinking and simply reversing the flow of diffusionist models".

 Guyanese educator and novelist Oscar Dathrone credits Diop as a "unique unifier" in countering the "built-in prejudices of the scholars of his time" and presenting a more comprehensive view of African historical development.

 Bethwell Allan Ogot, a Kenyan historian and editor of UNESCO General History of Africa Volume 5, stated that "Cheikh Anta Diop wrested Egyptian civilization from the Egyptologists and restored it to the mainstream of African history".

-Esperanza Brizuela Garcia, professor of history, wrote that he "was most persuasive among intellectuals of African descent in the diaspora" and among Afrocentric scholars who had criticised the omission of Africa in the works of world historians.
-Garcia also added that his work, The African Origin of Civilization, best represented "Afrocentric critique" but "it does so without a serious engagement with the diversity and complexity of the African experience and offers only a limited challenge to the Eurocentric values it aims to dislodge".
+Esperanza Brizuela Garcia, professor of history, wrote that Diop "was most persuasive among intellectuals of African descent in the diaspora" and was among Afrocentric scholars who had criticised the omission of Africa in the works of world historians.
+Garcia also added that Diop's work The African Origin of Civilization best represented "Afrocentric critique" but "it does so without a serious engagement with the diversity and complexity of the African experience and offers only a limited challenge to the Eurocentric values it aims to dislodge".